llogostevo/CTECunit21Tailwind/README.md

 - You can view your site by opening the file in a browser.

 #### Committing and Pushing Changes
-Every time you make changes (e.g., after each lesson):
+Every time you make changes (e.g., after each lesson) you will need to upload your changes to github

 1. Add all changes to the staging area:
    ```bash